RichardAth/Projects/BigIntCalculator/readme.txt

          normally used, so this test is not normally included.

 TEST4     test factorisation of mersenne numbers.
 See https://en.wikipedia.org/wiki/Mersenne_prime
-          this test will take aover an hour.
+          this test will take over an hour.

 TEST5     tests using only YAFU for factorisation.
 Note that these tests bypass the
           trial division etc normally used and rely on YAFU for all the factorisation.